Get Maintouch

 How Maintouch Helps B2B Companies Avoid AI Slop

-We built Maintouch to solve this exact problem.
+I built Maintouch to solve this exact problem.
 Not by replacing humans, but by giving AI the context it needs to produce content that doesn't suck.

 You load your knowledge base, brand voice rules, competitor battle cards, and custom data sources into the system.
-When we generate content, the AI pulls from your actual product features, customer language from sales calls, and proprietary data you've uploaded.
+When you generate content, the AI pulls from your actual product features, customer language from sales calls, and proprietary data you've uploaded.
 Not generic industry stats everyone else is using.

 You're not publishing prompt output.
 You're publishing content infused with first-party data and real expertise.
 That's what ranks in both Google and AI overviews.